-- Completion of required courses found on the officially approved Electronic Program Plan in uAchieve. - Completion of the thesis, scholarly inquiry paper (SIP), or DNP Project a minimum of two weeks before intended date of graduation. - Evidence that all college policies and general requirements of the University for graduation are met.
+- Completion of required courses found on the officially approved Electronic Program Plan in uAchieve. - Completion of the Thesis, Scholarly Inquiry Paper (SIP), or DNP Project a minimum of two weeks before intended date of graduation.

+• Evidence that all college policies and general requirements of the University for graduation are met.

-The "Application for Graduation" form (all degrees) must be submitted at least one semester prior to graduation.
-Students are encouraged to participate in commencement exercices.
-Students planning to graduate in the summer have the choice to participate in either spring or fall commencement.
-Please note the deadlines in the Graduate Catalog for Application for Graduation and Degree Requirements.
+The "" form (all degrees) must be submitted at least one semester prior to graduation.
+Students are encouraged to participate in commencement exercises.
+Students planning to graduate in the summer have the choice to participate in either Spring or Fall commencement.
+Please note the deadlines in the for Application for Graduation and Degree Requirements.